 Château Guilhem

-Located in Malviès, between Limoux and Carcassonne, Château Guilhem has been a family estate since 1878, now run by the fifth generation.
-The estate covers approximately 35 hectares of vines, cultivated organically, grouped around the property and backing onto the Malepère massif, in western Languedoc.
+Located in Malviès, between Limoux and Carcassonne, Château Guilhem has been a family estate since 1878, currently managed by the fifth generation.
+The domain encompasses approximately 35 hectares of organically cultivated vineyards, clustered around the property and situated against the Malepère massif, in the western Languedoc.

-This area stands out from the rest of the region due to its cooler climate, influenced by its proximity to the Pyrenees.
-This distinctive characteristic is reflected in the estate's grape varieties, deliberately chosen for their Atlantic influence: Merlot, Cabernet Sauvignon, and Malbec.
-This selection gives the wines a unique profile within the Languedoc landscape, often referred to as "the other Languedoc," where freshness and structure take precedence over intense sunlight.
+This sector clearly distinguishes itself from the rest of the region by its cooler climatic influence, linked to the proximity of the Pyrenees.
+This particularity is reflected in the estate's varietal composition, intentionally featuring Atlantic-inspired grape varieties: Merlot, Cabernets, and Malbec.
+This choice bestows upon the wines a unique profile within the Languedoc terroir, often referred to as 'another Languedoc,' where freshness and structure are prioritized over solar intensity.

 Soils play a central role in the balance of wines.
-The Malepère massif takes its name from a friable rock, unsuitable for construction but particularly well-suited to vines.
-These soils retain water in winter and release it gradually during the summer, limiting water stress and promoting even ripening of the grapes.
-This natural reserve helps preserve aromatic freshness and the finesse of the balance, even in hot vintages.
+The Malepère massif takes its name from a crumbly rock that is unsuitable for construction but particularly well-suited to vineyards.
+These soils retain water in the winter and release it gradually during the summer, limiting water stress and promoting even ripening of the grapes.
+This natural reserve helps preserve the aromatic freshness and finesse of the wines’ balance, even in hot vintages.

-In the cellar, winemaking aims for clarity and honest expression.
-Extractions are carefully measured to preserve supple tannins and an elegant structure, while aging is designed to complement the wine's character without masking the terroir's identity.
-The wines are characterized by structured yet approachable profiles, driven by pure fruit and a beautiful length on the palate.
+In the cellar, winemaking focuses on clarity and authenticity of expression.
+Extraction is carefully controlled to preserve supple tannins and an elegant structure, while aging is designed to enhance the wine’s character without masking the terroir’s identity.
+The wines are characterized by structured yet approachable profiles, driven by crisp fruit and a beautiful length on the palate.

-Château Guilhem thus stands out as a unique address in the Languedoc, offering a precise and coherent interpretation of the Malepère terroir.
-A family estate that asserts a singular identity, founded on freshness, balance, and a deep respect for its natural environment.
+Château Guilhem stands out as a unique destination in the Languedoc, offering a precise and consistent expression of the Malepère terroir.
+This family-owned estate boasts a distinctive identity rooted in freshness, balance, and a steadfast commitment to its natural environment.